EntimemaInsight/Credit-Limit-Increasing-Simulation-with-Power-BI/README.md

 3. Credit Limits: It contains the current credit limits of each customer.
 4. Payment History: It contains information about each customer's payment history, including the date of each payment and the amount paid.

+## Dashboard

+The dashboard in this simulation includes several filters and diagrams that help to visualize the data and the analysis.

+## Credit Limit Filters

+The Credit Limit Filters allow the user to select the credit limit increase amount and which clients to view.
+The options are:

+- 200 eur increase
+- 300 eur increase
+- 400 eur increase
+- All clients